 Aviation Studies: Flight Technology and Operations

-Upon graduation, students earn a Bachelor of Science in Aviation and an FAA private pilot certificate, FAA instrument rating, and FAA commercial pilot single engine and multi-engine certificates.
-Students also have the opportunity to earn flight instructor certificates and ratings while at BGSU.
+Upon graduation, students can have up to 1,000 hours of flight time and earn a Bachelor of Science in Aviation and an FAA private pilot certificate, FAA instrument rating, and FAA commercial pilot single-engine and multi-engine certificates.
+Students also can earn flight instructor certificates and ratings while studying as an aviation major at BGSU.

 Stand Out in courses like

 - Air Traffic Control and the National Airspace System

 - Business Aviation

 The aviation studies major curriculum is designed to prepare students for responsible positions in general and commercial aviation.
 All instruction leading toward Federal Aviation Administration (FAA) flight certification is conducted in accordance with the appropriate Federal Aviation Regulations.

 In addition to being trained as commercial pilots, you will also study general education subjects, aircraft systems, crew concepts, management and administration.
 The program is geared toward training students with no previous flight experience with the focus on creating future pilots in the airline and corporate aviation environment.
 Students enrolling in our flight technology and operations program begin flight training their first year, either in the fall semester or spring semester.

 We aim to create competent, skillful professional pilots and flight department leaders who can solve flight operations problems within the aviation industry.
 We also aim to develop crew resource management, operational risk management, and professional safety skills in students for their careers in the aviation industry.
 Throughout all curriculum subjects, you will learn professional, business and ethical responsibility in the global aviation environment.